pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMCreateWindowEx>`__ :index:`XPLMCreateWindowEx`

-.. py:function:: destroyWindow(windowID)
+.. py:function:: destroyWindow(windowID) -> None

  Destroys a window based on the handle passed in.

  :param windowID: Window to be destroyed
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
- :return: None

  The callbacks are not called after this call.
 Keyboard focus is removed from the window before destroying it.